mapofemergence/BB-REST/README.md

 Here is a summary of that post:

-Since there has been some conversation regarding a REST API for bbPress, already, it would be nice to build an interest group around this topic, to begin a proper, more articulated discussion and to coordinate the works if possible.
+Since there has been some conversation regarding a REST API for bbPress, already, it would be nice to build an interest group to begin a proper, articulated discussion and to coordinate the works if possible.

 A few (both recent and old) topics discussing this on [bbPress.org](https://bbpress.org):
 * <https://bbpress.org/forums/topic/is-there-an-api-for-bbpress>